sulfuror/rescript-sh/README.md

 6. Feel free to change the forget rules to whatever number of days, hours, weeks, months or years you want to keep your snapshots.

-# Possible problems with the script:
+# Possible problems:
-I use to run this script hourly with a cron but with my repo increasing on size, the `prune` process was really slow and it causes errors because a cron job was in process and when it was the time to start the other hourly snapshot then it all crashed.
+~~I use to run this script hourly with a cron but with my repo increasing on size, the `prune` process was really slow and it causes errors because a cron job was in process and when it was the time to start the other hourly snapshot then it all crashed.
 So, the problems that I had were that after killing all processes